loamcodes/loamcodes.github.io/src/pages/about-cli.md

 ### Declarative environments

-Describe your network, accounts, and contracts in the `environments.toml` file, let Loam handle the rest.
+Describe your network, accounts, and contracts in `environments.toml`, let `loam dev` keep everything up-to-date as you edit your contracts.